-• Specific conductivity was relatively stable at all stations with most peaks occurring during precipitation events.
-Due to ice coverage on Big Pond, conductivity showed little variability compared to the other stations.
+Specific conductivity was relatively stable at all stations with most peaks occurring during precipitation events.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.

 Dissolved Oxygen

 Dissolved oxygen is a metabolic requirement of aquatic plants and animals.
 The concentration of oxygen in water depends on many factors, especially temperature - the saturation of oxygen in water is inversely proportional to water temperature.
 Oxygen concentrations also tend to be higher in flowing water compared to still, lake environments.
 Low oxygen concentrations can give an indication of excessive decomposition of organic matter or oxidation reactions.